mikemoraned/chrome-headless-screenshots/README.md

 ### Setup on OSX

 Headless Chrome is still highly unstable on OSX (see issue [#1](https://github.com/schnerd/chrome-headless-screenshots/issues/1)).
-At this point in time I recommend just running chrome & node in docker or vagrant (Dokerfile/Vagrantfile pull requests welcome).
+At this point in time I recommend just running chrome & node in docker or vagrant (Vagrantfile pull requests welcome).

 If you must run it natively, use the following commands:
 ```